 - The right to participate directly in similar aspects of the organization’s governance.

-The Commission may determine, on a case-by-case basis through the advisory opinion process, the membership status of persons who do not meet the requirements but who have a relatively enduring and independently significant financial or organizational attachment to the membership organization (e.g., students, lifetime members and retirees).
+The Commission may determine, on a case-by-case basis through the advisory opinion process, the membership status of persons who do not meet the requirements but who have a relatively enduring and independently significant financial or organizational attachment to the membership organization (for example, students, lifetime members and retirees).

-When an organization has a national federation structure or has affiliates at several levels (e.g., national, state, regional, local), a person who qualifies as a member of one affiliate will also qualify as a member of all affiliates within that organization.
+When an organization has a national federation structure or has affiliates at several levels (for example, national, state, regional, local), a person who qualifies as a member of one affiliate will also qualify as a member of all affiliates within that organization.

 State law inapplicable